Understanding order days and order day cuttoffs

 What is an order day?

-By default, subscriptions recur based on the frequency customers select at checkout.
-For example, a customer who selects a 30-day subscription will be billed every 30 days from their initial order date.
+By default, subscriptions renew according to the frequency selected at checkout.
+For example, a 30-day subscription renews every 30 days starting from the initial order date.

 Order days override this default behavior.
 Instead, you can set all subscriptions using a specific selling plan to process: